-In order to receive federal funds for out-patient prescription claims, all drugs on the Texas Medicaid Formulary must be made by a drug manufacturer that participates in the CMS Drug Rebate Program.
+In order to receive federal funds for out-patient prescription claims, all drugs on the Texas Medicaid Formulary must be made by a drug manufacturer participating in the CMS Drug Rebate Program.
 In return for having their drugs covered by state Medicaid programs, the manufacturer agrees to pay rebates according to their state and federal contracts.